plp13/qman/README.md

 ## Dependencies
-Qman is written in plain C, and thus requires a compiler such as `gcc` or `clang`.
-Its only required library dependencies are `glibc` and `ncurses`.
-It uses the `meson` build system.
+Qman is written in plain C, and thus requires a compiler such as `gcc` or `clang`, together with the `meson` build system. `cog`, a Python program for generating C code, is also required.

+The program's minimum library dependencies are `glibc` and `ncurses`.

-There are also a number of optional dependencies:
+There are also a number of optional library dependencies:
-- `zlib`: suport for manual pages compressed with `gzip`
+- `zlib`: support for manual pages compressed with `gzip`
 - `bzip2`: support for manual pages compressed with `bzip2`
 - `liblzma`: support for manual pages compressed with `xz`
+- `cunit`: used for unit testing

-Note that Qman is a front-end to GNU `man`, and therefore requires `man` and `groff` to be installed.
+Note that Qman is a front-end to GNU `man`, and therefore requires `man`, `apropos`, `whatis`, and `groff` to be installed.
 In order for it to make sense, a Unix manual pages database must also be present.

 ## Building and installing
-Make sure all of the above dependencies are installed, and do the following:
+Make sure that the minimum dependencies are installed, and do the following:

 ```
 $ meson setup build/